What You Will Learn

 HOW THE COURSE WORKS:

 The next generation of security leadership must bridge the gap between security staff and senior leadership by strategically planning how to build and run effective security programs.
-After taking this course you will have the fundamental skills to create strategic plans that protect your company, enable key innovations, and facilitate working effectively with your business partners.
+After taking this course you will understand the different phases of the strategic planning process, learn key planning tools, and have the fundamental skills to create strategic plans that protect your company, enable key innovations, and facilitate working effectively with your business partners.

 - Develop security strategic plans that incorporate business and organizational drivers